-Lucky is Pozzo’s slave.
+Lucky is basically Pozzo’s slave.
 He is abused physically and verbally, made to work to the point of exhaustion, and denied any opportunity to act of his own accord.

 Sounds bad, right?
 Actually, Lucky’s position is painted as enviable in Waiting for Godot—just consider his name.
 Sure, you could make the argument that "Lucky" is an ironic term, but it’s also likely that this character really is fortunate—at least compared to everyone else.
 The fact that the life of a slave is to be desired is a testament to how bad off everyone else is.
 But it’s also a reminder of the importance of consciousness and certainty—two big problems for Vladimir and Estragon throughout these two acts.

 Consciousness and certainty are exactly the reasons Lucky is lucky—he doesn’t have to worry what to do, when to do it, whether he ought to, what the consequence will be, and whether or not he’s happy.
 He has someone telling him what to do and when.
 He has in Pozzo much of the certainty Didi and Gogo desire from Godot.
 He has been saved from responsibility and the agony of choice.

 That takes care of the "certainty" bit; the "consciousness" part has to do with the fact that Lucky is fully aware of his position as a slave.
-Estragon and Vladimir are equally enslaved to their concept of Godot (which is why they "can’t leave," but they believe themselves to be free.
-They "give [themselves] the illusion that [they] exist."
+Estragon and Vladimir are equally enslaved to their concept of Godot, which is why they "can’t leave," but they believe themselves to be free—they "give [themselves] the illusion that [they] exist."
 How are they to break the bonds of their servitude if they refuse to even admit such bonds exist?
 At least Lucky can see the rope around his neck.
 Vladimir and Estragon can’t.

 But based on what we’ve seen from Beckett, very little of his play is accidental.
 We think the speech warranted a closer look, so we went diving in this heap of words and came back with this metaphor.
-See if you agree.
+See if you agree:

 We don’t know about you, but we see themes of time, perpetuity, uncertainty, and false imitations of truth—not to mention the overarching idea of repetition and banality.
 And in fact, we claim in Godot’s character analysis that Lucky draws one of the most profound and vital conclusions in all of Waiting for Godot during this very speech.
 But that’s another story.

-Yet there’s more.
+But there’s more.
 That Lucky uses such academic jargon is a lesson in artifice and deception; he sounds authoritative and intelligent, but in fact lacks any actual substance underneath.
 Now to us this comes across as a critique of "ivory-tower b.s.," meaning that Beckett is poking fun at the academic jargon used by a lot of intellectuals (who live in an "ivory tower").
 This speech is potentially a great explanation for why Waiting for Godot takes the form of a dramatic work rather than a philosophical treatise.